TFCC Injury

 Thumb Arthritis

 Thumb arthritis, medically known as basal joint arthritis or carpometacarpal (CMC) joint arthritis, is a common condition that affects the joint at the base of your thumb.
 This crucial joint allows a wide range of motion, essential for gripping, pinching, and twisting.
-When the cartilage that cushions the ends of the bones in this joint wears away, it causes pain, stiffness, and loss of strength in the thumb, significantly affecting...
+When the cartilage cushioning the ends of the bones in this joint wears away, it can cause pain, stiffness, and loss of strength in the thumb, significantly affecting...

 Thumb Sprain